jingkailai/ci-cd-telegram-notification/README.md

 - Github repository

-** For expediency, a MERN stack web app that I've created earlier will be used to trigger the workflow here **
+**For expediency, a MERN stack web app that I've created earlier will be used to trigger the workflow here**

-## Creating my Telegram Bot ##
+## Creating Telegram Bot ##

 - How to create: https://core.telegram.org/bots